 Suzanne Aubert was the founder of the Sisters of Compassion, New Zealand’s only home grown order of Sisters.
 Last year, Pope Francis declared Suzanne Aubert ‘venerable’ – the second formal stage on the way to being declared a saint.
 If Suzanne Aubert’s Cause for Sainthood is successful, she will be New Zealand’s first saint.

-Bishop Charles Drennan, the liaison Bishop for Suzanne Aubert’s Cause, commented “kiwi culture readily celebrates its sports heroes and sometimes its arts and music high achievers.
+The New Zealand Bishops commented, “kiwi culture readily celebrates its sports heroes and sometimes its arts and music high achievers.
 Suzanne Aubert’s gutsy life focused solely and relentlessly on the needs of others helps us also to celebrate a radical life of practical faith.”
 He went on to say, “Mother Aubert’s life shifts holiness onto our streets and fields.
 Hers is a gumboots on sleeves rolled up type of saintliness that resonates in this country and we are seeing increasingly overseas too with growing interest in her Cause in France and parts of the Pacific.”

 Last year marked the 90th year since Suzanne’s death in New Zealand after dedicating 66 years of her life to living among, learning from and walking alongside Maori as well as caring for the most vulnerable in society.
 To commomorate the 90th year, the inaugural cekebration day was held nationwide on October 2nd.
 It will now become an annual event.